Astrodon: Paleofauna

-Cultural references
+In culture

 In 1998, Astrodon johnstoni was named the state dinosaur of Maryland.
-Astrodon also appears in the novel Raptor Red by Robert T. Bakker, as prey of Utahraptor.
+Astrodon was also previously the state dinosaur of Texas, but has since been replaced with Sauroposeidon.

 A life-sized Astrodon model (featuring a wound on its left rear leg) is displayed in the Terror of the South exhibit on the third floor of the North Carolina Museum of Natural Sciences.

-Another Astrodon model is also on display at the Maryland Science Center in Baltimore, MD.
+Another Astrodon model is also on display at the Maryland Science Center in Baltimore, Maryland.

-Astrodon was the state dinosaur of Texas, but has since been replaced with Sauroposidon.
+Astrodon appeared in the book Raptor Red by Robert T. Bakker.